Notes

 Before the windows stand several twisted figures: mycopaths, heads back as if in rapture.

-- They are yellow, spongy, covered in short Cheeto-like outgrowths.
-They shed spores like snow, gently.
-Their spores are the source of the cloying odor.
+- Yellow, spongy.
+Covered in short Cheeto-like outgrowths.
+They shed spores like gentle snowfall, the source of the cloying odor.

 - If disturbed, they shamble towards sound per the listed behavior on their stat sheet, trying to spread their infection (see Kilkamessus vagus.).

-Fireplace: Nearby the bricked-up hearth, there’s a disembodied, rusted radiator resting on the floor near some stray bricks, seemingly removed from the fireplace.
+Fireplace: Nearby the bricked-up hearth, a disembodied, rusted radiator rests on the floor near some stray bricks, seemingly removed from the fireplace.

 Topic: naturalism, botany, mycology, etc.